KazimirAlvis/Global-360-Theme/THEME-UPDATES.md

 ### Version Format
 - Automatic versions generated as `1.0.YYYYMMDDHHMMSS` (date + time) so every commit is unique
 - If you cut a manual release, keep the same structure for consistency (e.g., `1.0.20251009130545`)

+### Release History

+#### v1.0.20251017094500 (2025-10-17)
+- Integrated the Anton typeface across the theme font settings and front-end mapping so heading selections render immediately.

 ## Update Sources
 - **Repository**: https://github.com/KazimirAlvis/Global-360-Theme